kasivaaa/Gen-Data-Capstone-Project/README.md

-# 📦 Optimizing Supply Chain and Inventory Performance Using Data Analytics
+# 🥤 Optimizing Supply Chain and Inventory Performance Using Data Analytics: A Coca-Cola Case Study

 ## 📖 Project Overview

-### Efficient supply chain and inventory management are essential for ensuring smooth business operations, minimizing operational costs, and meeting customer demand.
-Organizations often face challenges such as delivery delays, inefficient inventory management, and inconsistent logistics performance, all of which can negatively impact profitability and customer satisfaction.
+### Efficient supply chain and inventory management are critical to the success of global beverage companies.
+Managing inventory levels, ensuring timely deliveries, and maintaining efficient logistics operations directly influence customer satisfaction, operational costs, and overall profitability.

-### This project applies data analytics techniques to evaluate supply chain operations using a publicly available supply chain dataset.
-The analysis focuses on identifying operational bottlenecks, measuring key performance indicators (KPIs), and providing actionable recommendations to improve inventory management, logistics efficiency, and overall supply chain performance.
+### This project demonstrates how data analytics can be used to optimize supply chain and inventory performance by applying analytical techniques to a publicly available supply chain dataset.
+The project is presented as a **case study of The Coca-Cola Company**, illustrating how similar analyses can support decision-making within a large-scale beverage distribution network.

+---

+# 🏢 Business Context

+### This project is based on **The Coca-Cola Company**, a multinational beverage corporation headquartered in **Atlanta, Georgia, United States**.

+### The Coca-Cola Company operates one of the world's largest supply chain networks, distributing beverages to millions of customers through manufacturing plants, warehouses, distributors, and retailers across the globe.
+In Africa, Coca-Cola products are manufactured and distributed through **Coca-Cola Beverages Africa (CCBA)**, serving several countries, including Kenya.

+### As Coca-Cola's operational supply chain data is proprietary and not publicly available, this project utilizes the **DataCo Smart Supply Chain Dataset** to simulate real-world supply chain operations.
+The analytical methods, dashboards, and recommendations demonstrate how similar data-driven approaches can be applied within Coca-Cola's supply chain environment.

 ---